huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Then, go to your lambda function AutoTag-CFAutoTag-XXXXXXX and add the following lines in the following order.

 To save you time, copy and paste the following lambda code to your lamda function.

-Remember to enter your own accountID, access key id, and secret access key in the code.
+**Remember to enter your own accountID, access key id, secret access key and SNS arn in the code.**

+**Each IAM user account has an account ID, access key id and secret access key.
+You do not need to change these in the code when you set up Autotagging in a different region.**

+**You can use the same SNS arn for all of the regions in which you set up Autotagging.
+For example, if you create a SNS topic in North Virginia and set up Autotagging in a different region, Oregon, you can still use the same SNS arn.**

 **WARNING: DELETE your account ID, access key id, and secret access key BEFORE you UPLOAD this code to the INTERNET!**